gongxingwei/DailyUse/docs/modules/task/task-flows/TASK_TEMPLATE_STATUS_TRANSITION_FLOW.md

     this._updatedAt = Date.now();

     // 4. 发布事件
+    this.addDomainEvent(
-    this.addDomainEvent(new TemplateActivatedEvent({
+      new TemplateActivatedEvent({
         templateUuid: this._uuid,
         userId: this._userId,
         taskType: this._taskType,
         recurrenceRule: this._recurrenceRule,
         activatedAt: this._lastActivatedAt,
-    }));
+      }),
+    );
   }

   // 暂停模板